FAQ | Published on 21st May 2021

 Why choose large format over standard tiles?

-The appeal of large-format porcelain lies in its seamless finish and minimal use of grout.
-With fewer joints, surfaces feel more open, refined, and effortless to maintain.
-This clean, uninterrupted look is ideal for kitchens, bathrooms, and open-plan spaces where simplicity and flow are key design priorities.
+The appeal of large format porcelain lies in its seamless finish and minimal use of grout.
+With fewer joints, surfaces feel more open, refined, and easy to maintain.
+This clean, uninterrupted look is perfect for kitchens, bathrooms, and open-plan living areas where simplicity and continuity are key design priorities.

-The generous size of these slabs also opens the door to bold, creative applications.
-They can replicate the elegance of quarried stone, the depth of polished marble, or the raw character of industrial concrete — all without the natural imperfections found in stone.
-For those looking to achieve a sleek, continuous aesthetic, large-format porcelain offers a flawless solution.
+The generous scale of these slabs also encourages bold, creative applications.
+They can replicate the elegance of natural stone, the depth of polished marble, or the contemporary feel of industrial concrete — all without the natural inconsistencies found in quarried materials.
+For designers seeking a sleek, continuous aesthetic, large-format porcelain provides a flawless solution that enhances spatial flow.

-From a practical standpoint, porcelain is exceptionally durable and low maintenance.
-It doesn’t require sealing, delivers consistent colour and texture across every sheet, and resists water, stains, and everyday wear.
-This makes it an ideal choice for high-traffic homes, commercial interiors, and hospitality projects where strength and easy upkeep are essential.
-Combining visual impact with long-term performance, large-format porcelain is a smart and adaptable option for modern design.
+From a practical perspective, porcelain is exceptionally durable and low maintenance.
+It requires no sealing, delivers consistent colour and texture across every sheet, and resists water, stains, and everyday wear.
+This makes it ideal for high-traffic homes, commercial interiors, and hospitality spaces where strength, hygiene, and easy upkeep are essential.
+Combining visual impact with long-term performance, large format porcelain is a smart, versatile choice for modern design.

 Benefits Cleaner lines, fewer joints, realistic stone effects, and long-term ease of maintenance.